mohamedkbx/usePopcorn-React-project/README.md

 - also we can solve with Component Composition

+### Passing Element as props

+- explicity passing a component as a prop

 ## Getting Started

 To get started with the UsePopcorn project, follow these steps: